I started my PhD program in 2016 in Meteorology and Physical Oceanography (MPO) at the Rosenstiel School of Marine and Atmospheric Science

 Please feel free to contact me if you have questions about my research or interests in collaboration.

-This image was taken in Hurricane Katrina's eye from the NOAA P3 aircraft.
+This image was taken in Hurricane Katrina's eye (not by me; obtained from NOAA Aircraft Operations Center) from the NOAA P3 aircraft.
 The P3 is a low altitude plane (~10,000 ft) that flies into tropical cyclones to get critical data for both real time analyses and future research.
-This image was obtained from the Aircraft Operations Center.
-The research that is done by flying into hurricanes makes this field so unique and interesting to me.
-It is humbling how little we know about the fundamental physics of these amazing storms.
-Just looking at their structure and imagining all the processes that go into their formation, strengthing, and eventual dissipation certainly make me motivated for a lifetime of research.
+Much of my research stems from the data obtained from these aircraft.
+An image like this helps you imagnine all the mulitscale processes that go into the formation, strengthing, and eventual dissipation of hurricanes.
+Certainly, an image like this can motivate a lifetime of research.

 This website is maintained by Joshua Wadler,